MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 ### Bot Framework Emulator

-The Bot Framework Emulator has its own authentication flow, and its own tokens.
+The Bot Framework Emulator has its own authentication flow and its own tokens.
 The emulator uses an instance of the **Web Chat control**, which in turn uses the DirectLine channel.

 ## User authentication